 The City of Burlington offers drop-in skating programs for people of all ages and abilities at a variety of indoor and outdoor rinks throughout the year.
-Browse the variety of skating programs available throughout the city.

-During the winter, the Burlington Rotary Centennial Pond offers free recreational skating with no need to reserve a spot in advance, weather permitting.
+During the winter, the Burlington Rotary Centennial Pond offers free Cogeco recreational skating with no need to reserve a spot in advance, weather permitting.

 You can apply to have a skating rink in your local City-owned park.
 We will install the boards and provide a rink liner and hoses while resident volunteers build and maintain the ice using their own water source.